 Dealing with a brand can be very frustrating for many hotels, especially when it comes to updating your site's content, photos, and specials.
 If you need to update your website with new information on a brand site, you might be told that it will take weeks to make the updates.
 However, with an independent site, you will have complete control over the updates depending on which content management system is used.
 This eliminates that need to wait on the brand to make the updates, which again would usually take weeks.

 4. You Control Marketing Efforts

 Leaving the marketing up to the brand can cause missed opportunities of converting a visitor into a guest.
-Brand sites typically let the “brand” speak for itself.
-Therefore, there is no aggressive marketing going on when you let the brand handle it.
-However, with a vanity site, you will have complete control of your marketing, allowing you to optimize your site according to Google’s standards.
+Brand sites typically let the "brand" speak for itself.
+Therefore, there is no aggressive marketing going on when you make the brand handle it.
+However, with a vanity site, you will have complete control of your marketing, allowing you to optimize your website according to Google's standards.

 5. Results in Higher Conversions

 A vanity site, coupled with social search optimization or SSO 3.0 enables hotel brands to stand out in search and drive more traffic to the site.
 The ability to control every aspect of your site through a separate website increases your chances of securing the reservation by using various Calls to Action (CTAs) techniques like adding specials and posting enticing photos of the property.
 When done effectively, these CTAs will result in higher conversions.